by Attorney Jennifer Kahl on Monday, January 28, 2019

 The Inventory is due to the COA within four months of your qualification date.
 The Inventory should show the value of all the estate assets on the date of death.
 So, if Dad died on February 15 and you qualified as Executor on April 20, the inventory would be due on August 20 and would show the value of the assets on February 15.
 The inventory must be signed by all Personal Representatives and submitted to the COA with the appropriate filing fees.

 Pay the Debts and Taxes and make the Distributions

 Pay any debts, taxes or bills of the decedent.
 If you fail to pay a creditor, that creditor can attack you personally for their debt.
 To ensure that you have located all of the creditors, you may participate in an optional process called a debts and demands hearing.
-This process can limits your liability to outside creditors that you may not be aware of.
+This process can limit your liability to outside creditors that you may not be aware of.
 Hire a tax professional to ensure that all of the taxes are paid, both for the decedent individually and for the estate.
 Pay any administrative expenses of the estate.
 Finally, make the distributions to the beneficiaries.

 File the First Accounting

 The First Accounting period runs from the date of death until one year after the date of qualification.
 The First Accounting is due to the COA four months after the end of the accounting period.
 So, if Dad died on February 15, 2019 and you qualified on April 20, 2019, the first accounting would cover February 15, 2019 to April 20, 2020, and it would be due on August 20, 2020.

 The Accounting must show everything that was done with the estate assets, balanced to the penny.
 You must have detailed receipts to back up every transaction.
 If this is a Final Accounting, the COA will want to see proof that you took care of the taxes and paid the funeral bill.
 If there are still undistributed assets on hand at the end of the First Accounting period, the estate will roll over into a Second Accounting period.
 The accountings will continue on an annual basis until the estate is finalized.